 Other Westinghouse Oven Error Codes

-Westinghouse ovens use a series of E-codes to indicate different faults.
-E1 is the temperature sensor, while other codes cover different components.
-If your oven is showing a different error, visit our oven repairs Brisbane page or Westinghouse repair hub for guidance on other models and faults.
+Westinghouse ovens use a set of E-codes for different faults — E1 is temperature sensor, but other codes flag different issues like door locks, keypads, and element circuits.
+If your oven is showing something other than E1, check our oven repairs Brisbane page or the Westinghouse repair hub for more info.

 Frequently Asked Questions